-The electrical system of your boat is built into a state-of-the-art power package which covers your power needs onshore and offshore.
+The electrical system of your boat consists of a state-of-the-art power package which covers your power needs onshore and offshore.

-▲ DANGER

-Risk of electric shock, fire or explosion.
+▲ DANGER Risk of electric shock, fire or explosion.
 Remember that water and electricity are a bad combination.

-Let only a competent marine electrical technician carry out any installation, alteration or maintenance work to the electrical system.
+Let only a competent marine electrical technician carry out any installation, alteration or maintenance work to the electrical system. ▲ WARNING Risk of death, electric shock or injury.
+Working on the electrical installation while the system is energized can cause an electric shock.
+Never work on the electrical installation while the system is energized. ▲ WARNING Risk of electric shock or damage to the equipment.
+Never alter or modify the rated current amperage of overcurrent protective devices.

-The power package is a combination of batteries, solar power, shore power and the components of the generator replacement system.
-The power package is connected with the NMEA network and monitored by the CZone application on the chartplotter.
+The power package is a combination of batteries, shore power and the components of the generator replacement system.
+The NMEA network connects the different components of your power package.
+You can monitor the operation of the power package with the CZone application on the chartplotter.